-Oxford's Community Strategy1 includes the objective to reduce the average time spent by homeless households in temporary accommodation by 50% by 2008.
+Oxford's Community Strategy1 includes the objective to reduce the average time spent by homeless households in temporary accommodation by 50% by 2008 from 2003 levels set out in the Homelessness Strategy for Oxford 2003-20082.

-The Homelessness Strategy for Oxford 2003-20082 sets out a number of objectives: to reduce the numbers presenting as homeless to the City Council; to reduce expenditure on homelessness in Oxford; to address the causes of homelessness wherever possible; to support and increase access to relevant services by the homeless; to enable different agencies to work together more co-operatively; to develop prevention of homelessness strategies; to establish systems for monitoring the implementation of the delivery plan; to increase the supply of affordable housing.
+The Homelessness Strategy sets out a number of objectives: to reduce the numbers presenting as homeless to the City Council; to reduce expenditure on homelessness in Oxford; to address the causes of homelessness wherever possible; to support and increase access to relevant services by the homeless; to enable different agencies to work together more co-operatively; to develop prevention of homelessness strategies; to establish systems for monitoring the implementation of the delivery plan; to increase the supply of affordable housing.